ogobrecht/d3-force-apex-plugin/README.md

 This is a D3 force implementation, playground and Oracle APEX plugin, which uses the [D3 visualization library](http://d3js.org/) to render a network layout.
 It has the following features:

-- Works with APEX versions 4.2.x and 5.x or standalone in every HTML page
+- Works with APEX versions 5.1.x or standalone in every HTML page (older APEX versions down to 4.2.x are supported with the plugin version 2.0.3)
 - Interactive customization wizard
 - Source data can be a XML string, JSON string or JavaScript Object (JSON)
 - Link directions are visible and self references are rendered in a nice way - have a look in the online demos